 FYI, if the rattan of Tangkong is red color, the wearer is a single, black if she is married.

 You also can buy Tangkong at Tamu (weekly open-air native market) in Sabah, or you can rent it from Sabah Cultural Board (Lembaga Kebudayaan Sabah).
 The rental fee is about RM105 per belt (a set of 3 is RM315 in total then).
-Nowadays, new Tangkong is no longer made in traditional way.
+Traditional way of making Tangkong is vanishing.
 If you own any old Tangkong from your great grandmother, please take good care of it, as it is irreplaceable and a priceless gift.

 Please feel free to share your Tangkong photo in comment section below. ^_^